IBM/webspherelab/Liberty_Perf_Lab.md

 This lab demonstrates how to gather a `server dump` and review its output.

-1. Open a terminal on the lab image.
+1. Open a terminal on the lab image; for example, double click on `Xfce Terminal` on the Desktop.
 1. Run the following command to start the Liberty server dump:
    ```
    /opt/ibm/wlp/bin/server dump defaultServer --include=thread